Infrared problem in perturbative quantum field theory: Models with infrared problem

 Because the canonical dimension of the interaction vertex is equal to three the scalar model is super-renormalizable according to the standard classification.
-As explained in~\cite{duch2017massless,duch2018weak} there are, a priori, two possible choices of the constant $\CC$ in the the axiom~\ref{axiom:steinmann} expressing the upper bound on the Steinmann scaling degree of the vacuum expectation values of time-ordered products.
-In the case of the standard choice $\CC=0$ the scalar model is super-renormalizable.
-However, in this case the condition \ref{axiom:steinmann} is too restrictive.
-In particular, it does not allow for the construction of the physical Wightman and Green functions in the model~\cite{duch2017massless,duch2018weak}.
-For this reason, in the case of the scalar model we assume that $\CC=1$ in the axiom~\ref{axiom:steinmann}.
-With this choice of $\CC$ the scalar model is a renormalizable (not super-renormalizable) theory.
-Moreover, as showed in~\cite{duch2017massless,duch2018weak}, under this condition it is possible to construct the physical Wightman and Green functions in this model using the weak adiabatic limit.
+However, as explained in~\cite{duch2017massless,duch2018weak}, the normalization condition~\eqref{eq:sd_bound} is to restrictive to construct the Wightman and Green functions in the scalar model if the dimension $\dim$ is the canonical dimension, i.e. $\dim(\varphi)=\dim(\psi)=1$.
+For this reason, in the case of the scalar model we assign dimensions to the fields in a different way.
+In this paper we assume that $\dim(\varphi)=1$, $\dim(\psi)=3/2$ and each derivative increases the dimension by one.
+With this choice of of the dimensions the scalar model is a renormalizable (not super-renormalizable) theory.
+Moreover, as showed in~\cite{duch2017massless,duch2018weak}, it is possible to construct the physical Wightman and Green functions in this model using the weak adiabatic limit.

-The standard unitary representation of the Poincar{\'e} group acting on $\cH$ is denoted by $U(a,\Lambda)$.
-The four-momentum operators are given by
+The standard unitary representation of the Poincar{\'e} group acting in $\cH$ is denoted by $U(a,\Lambda)$.
+The generators of the space-time translations $U(a)$ are given by